 Tell us about your role at LeadMD.

-How have marketing methodologies evolved since 2014?
+How have Marketing methodologies evolved since 2014?

-It’s probably the writer in me that cares about the use of the word methodology here, but what is methodology?
+It’s probably the writer in me that cares about the use of the word methodology here, but what is a methodology?
 Is it strategy or the execution of that strategy?
 If we’re talking about strategy, frankly, there are no new ideas.
-The old adage of right message to the right person at the right time will always fundamentally persist.
+The old adage of the right message to the right person at the right time will always fundamentally persist.
 How you execute that though?
 That changes constantly and it’s primarily tech-driven, for better or worse.

 What is the current state of Sales and Marketing?
 How does LeadMD deliver on its ROI promises?

 The current state of Sales and Marketing varies widely depending on leadership within the organization.
 What we see is that organizations with really strong leaders in Marketing or Sales (and ideally both of course) have great alignment.
 Without those leaders, everything is a hot mess.
 So many executives want to solve misalignment with a framework or a new platform, but we find the best and quickest way is through hiring a leadership team that’s already had success and “gets” it.

 LeadMD is able to impact ROI for our customers due to the sheer number of clients we’ve seen over the years and our transparent core value.
 The opinion that it might not be the right time for a company to purchase that Marketing Automation tool or data provider or ABM Enablement tool isn’t always popular, but we owe it to our customers, to be honest about it.
 We’ve seen companies mess it up enough to learn and advise the right way to onboard people, process and technology.
 We fulfill the promises that MarTech makes for our customers because we’ve been there, done that and have created scale in our implementation.

 Which geographies are you targeting (DACH, EMEA, APAC, etc.) over the next five years and why?